 An XML sitemap is a file of code on your web server that helps Google discover, crawl, and index essential pages quickly.
 It is a list of relevant website URLs.
-By providing information on the structure of your website, sitemap makes indexing easier which increases your chances for updating the page’s rank faster.
+By providing information on the structure of your website, sitemap makes indexing easier, which increases your chances of updating the page’s rank faster.
 A sitemap contains details on when the page was last changed, expected change frequency, and priority tag – page’s level of importance.

-To make search engines find a sitemap you need to submit it to Google Search Console.
+To make search engines find a sitemap, you need to submit it to Google Search Console.
 After the search engine successfully crawls a file you can access the report to see which pages were indexed and which were excluded.

 Check your URL structure